 If you exercise regularly, you understand there are many more benefits other than just weight loss or staying in shape.
-Exercise helps improve all aspects of your life, including work productivity.
+Exercise and workplace productivity go hand in hand.
 Being productive and alert at work can help you get your job done faster and even make you more eligible for a promotion.
-If you don't exercise regularly, you could be putting your health -- and your job -- at risk.
+If you don't exercise regularly, you could be putting your health — and your job — at risk.

 Alertness and Energy